aubreyjonescreatives/react-node-full-stack-app/ReadMe.md

 ```

-2. Work with the proper libraries (e.g. VueJS, React) to create and manage the front-end portion of your project using a real development toolset.
+## Work with the proper libraries (e.g. VueJS, React) to create and manage the front-end portion of your project using a real development toolset.

-## This app uses React.JS for its front-end framework
+1. This app uses React.JS for its front-end framework

-3. Work with NPM and NodeJS to create and manage the back-end portion of your project.
+## Work with NPM and NodeJS to create and manage the back-end portion of your project.

-## This app uses NPM and NodeJS to manage its back-end portion of the project
+1. This app uses NPM and NodeJS to manage its back-end portion of the project

-4. "Seed" script provides way to populate the datastore after the Docker install and launch.
+## "Seed" script provides way to populate the datastore after the Docker install and launch.

-## Run npm run seed in your terminal to add data to my mongoDB database
+1. Run npm run seed in your terminal to add data to my mongoDB database
-## Run npm run seed:game in your terminal to add data to docker graphql container
+2. Run npm run seed:game in your terminal to add data to docker graphql container

-5. Properly use Git for your source version control with an established record of at least 4 days of commits each week from February 19th through April 30th.
+## Properly use Git for your source version control with an established record of at least 4 days of commits each week from February 19th through April 30th.

-## Check out my github main page to see all of my commits between February 19th and April 30th found with this link here:
+1. Check out my github main page to see all of my commits between February 19th and April 30th found with this link here:

 [Githublink](https://github.com/aubreyjonescreatives)

-6. Present a User Interface route or "page" that allows the user to:
+## Present a User Interface route or "page" that allows the user to:
-    6. Check out my MongoDB datastore User Interface route with the Popular Games link in the browser
+    1. Check out my MongoDB datastore User Interface route with the Popular Games link in the browser.
+Here is example code about how I route to my User Interfaces:

 ```function App() {